Sayandip98/Sayandip98/README.md

 ### About Me

 Passionate and detail-oriented full-stack developer with strong expertise in the **MERN stack**.
 Proficient in solving complex problems through **Data Structures and Algorithms** (implemented in Java).

-I am currently in the **learning stage** of **Machine Learning, Deep Learning, and Generative AI** using Python and actively building hands-on projects to strengthen my understanding.
+Actively building production-ready web applications and exploring **Machine Learning, Deep Learning, and Generative AI** using Python.

-I have developed multiple end-to-end web applications that demonstrate clean architecture, scalability, and excellent user experience.
-Always eager to learn new technologies and improve my skills.
+I have developed multiple end-to-end projects that demonstrate clean architecture, scalability, and exceptional user experience.
+Currently focused on advancing my skills in system design, cloud deployment, and AI-powered solutions.

-- 🔭 Currently working on advanced MERN applications and small AI/ML practice projects
+- 🔭 Currently building advanced MERN applications with AI integration
-- 🌱 Deepening knowledge in Machine Learning, Deep Learning architectures, and Generative AI
+- 🌱 Deepening knowledge in Deep Learning architectures and MLOps
-- 💼 Open to internships, collaborations, and opportunities in full-stack development
+- 💼 Open to internships, collaborations, and full-time opportunities in full-stack development and AI/ML

 ---